apnadkarni/tcl-cffi/README.md

 - No support of functions taking variable number of arguments
 - No support for callbacks from C code
-- No support for passing structs by value

 ## Changes in 1.0b3

-- Added support for the `libffi` library backend as an alternative to `dyncall`.
+- Added support for the `libffi` library back end as an alternative to `dyncall`.
 The selection is made at build time.
 See `Build.md` in the source distribution.

+- C structs can be returned from functions and passed by value if the `libffi` back end is being used.
+This is still not supported with `dyncall` library.

 - **Incompatibility** `cffi::dyncall::Library` class renamed to
 `cffi::Wrapper` as it is no longer specific to `dyncall`.

+- **Incompatibility** The `cffi::dyncall::Symbols` class has been removed.

 ## Changes in 1.0b1